 If there’s one thing you can guarantee in the UK, it’s that you can’t guarantee the weather.
 For every glorious sunny autumn day, there’s another drizzly stretch, even in the middle of summer.

 But whether you’re trying to wile away a wet Wednesday or frantically looking for alternatives to that planned day at the beach, the UK does family-friendly attractions for rainy days very well too.
 Luckily.

 A museum is the obvious choice for bad weather, and more interactive exhibits and activities mean they’re often a lot of fun.
 But it’s hard to beat Eureka: The National Children’s Museum for younger kids.

 Focused on ages 0 to 11, it’s totally hands-on, with six areas appealing to different age groups, from playing pretend at real life or discovering more about the human body.
 If your kids love pressing buttons and experimenting, it’s almost impossible to go wrong here.

-The fascinating underwater world will make you glad for every drop of water – and the National Marine Aquarium in Plymouth is not only the UK’s largest aquarium (its deepest tank holds 2.5 million litres of water), it’s one of the best.
+The fascinating underwater world will make you glad for every drop of water – and the National Marine Aquarium in Plymouth is not only the largest aquarium (its deepest tank holds 2.5 million litres of water), it’s one of the best aquariums in the UK.
 Voyage from Plymouth Sound through the Atlantic to the Great Barrier Reef, without getting so much as a toe wet as you spot jellyfish, sand tiger sharks and Europe’s only whitespotted eagle rays in Europe.
 There are sessions aimed at toddlers and children with autism.

 3. Oxygen Freejumping